 Beneficiary Designations.
 You can add Transfer on Death (TOD) or Pay on Death (POD) beneficiary designations to your financial accounts.
 Upon your death, the funds in

-Ultimately the probate versus probate avoidance is your choice to make.
+Ultimately the probate versus probate avoidance decision is your choice to make.
 We can help you design a plan that involves probate.
 If you prefer, we can help you with strategic estate planning to help your heirs avoid a lengthy probate proceeding.
 At Miller Estate and Elder Law, we thoughtfully evaluate our client’s needs, then craft estate plans that include the best options.
 Call us at 256-472-1900 or use our Contact

 Download Your Free Copy Today and Get Peace of Mind!